-Carriers that use an ACR methodology for 2021 and base their FEHBP rates on group-specific claims or utilization data are required to maintain this claims data used in their FEHBP rate build up.

-Carriers should use the data layout from the 2020 Carrier Letter for the 2021 rate proposal.

-Carriers will now be required to submit the claims data to the OIG for the 2021 rate proposal.
+Carriers that use an ACR methodology for 2022 and base their FEHBP rates on group-specific claims or utilization data are required to maintain this claims data used in their FEHBP rate build up.
+Carriers should use the data layout from the 2021 Carrier Letter for the 2022 rate proposal.
+Carriers are required to submit the claims data to the OIG for the 2022 rate proposal.
 The claims data for the FEHBP should be downloaded from a central database at the time the rates are developed.
 The information will be used for audit and investigative purposes.